Off-diagonal book Ramsey numbers: Introduction

 \section{Introduction}

 Given two graphs $H_1$ and $H_2$, their \emph{Ramsey number} $r(H_1,H_2)$ is the smallest positive integer $N$ such that every red/blue coloring of the edges of $K_N$ is guaranteed to contain a red copy of $H_1$ or a blue copy of $H_2$.
-The main open problem in graph Ramsey theory is to determine the asymptotic order of $r(K_n,K_n)$.
+One of the main open problems in Ramsey theory is to determine the asymptotic order of $r(K_n,K_n)$.
 However, despite intense and longstanding interest, the lower and upper bounds $\sqrt 2^n \leq r(K_n,K_n) \leq 4^n$ for this problem have remained largely unchanged since 1947 and 1935, respectively \cite{Erdos47, ErSz}.

 Another major question in graph Ramsey theory, which has seen more progress, is to determine the growth rate of the \emph{off-diagonal} Ramsey number $r(K_s,K_n)$, where we think of $s$ as fixed and let $n$ tend to infinity.
 The first non-trivial case is when $s=3$, where it is known that